JuheonChu/DickinsonFYSAssignment/README.md

 - Try alternative optimization models to implement the same feature such as hierarchical and blended multi-criteria optimization models.

 ## Approaches
+The following app
 1. Blended Optimization Model
 2. Hierarchical Optimization Model
+3. Combining Blended and Hierarchical Objectives

 ## PreRequisite
  - Python